ICMS-conference/icms-conference.github.io/guidelines.md

 title: ICMS Guidelines (July 2024)
 ---

-At the business meeting of ICMS 2024 a majority of the partcipants felt the need for making some of the inner workings of ICMS more transparent.
+At the business meeting of ICMS 2024 a majority of the participants felt the need for making some of the inner workings of ICMS more transparent.
 Everything here tries to summarize how things were done in the past, rather than restricting future chairs to make their own